-- Text messaging while roaming on the ship is indeed an option, despite our warning about making calls and using data.
+- Use limited texting on the ship's network.
+Text messaging while roaming on the ship is indeed an option, despite our warning about making calls and using data.
 Check with your carrier, but receiving text messages while on the ship ranges from free to $.25, and sending is generally $.25-$1.
 Much higher than what we’d usually find reasonable, but for the occasional check-in this may be enough, and doesn’t require any special setup.

 How To Avoid A Big Mobile Bill After Your Cruise

 Surprise cruises are great, but surprises when you come back from vacation are almost universally bad.
 To prevent any of these, take the following steps to avoid a much larger than expected phone bill after your cruise.

 - Disable data roaming while on the ship.
 The ship’s cellular network will turn on after you’re a few miles from shore, and data is always running in the background.
 Disabling roaming prevents apps from updating and pictures from syncing – all things that could run up a phone bill into the hundreds or even thousands of dollars.
 If you want to be sure you'll avoid charges use an RF blocking pouch - this is also great if you want to use your phone for an alarm clock

 - If you don’t have shipboard WiFi and you must make an emergency call, use your cell phone.
 As high as the rates may be (think $5 or more a minute), the rates ships charge for using their phone service is usually even higher, and call recipients won’t recognize the caller ID.